Michael Greenberger, JD

 and the Law of Counterterrorism" at

-the School of Law.
+the School of Law, and in 2014

 Professor Greenberger currently

-serves as the Vice Chair of the
+serves as a member of the Maryland

-by President of the American Bar
+also appointed by the President of the American Bar Association to the

-of the Standing Committee on Law
+Advisory Committee of the Standing Committee on Law and National

 Professor Greenberger is a Phi Beta Kappa graduate of Lafayette College